Resume Tips

 Key Takeaways:

-- Your resume should begin with a clear objective statement.
+- Your resume should begin with an objective and clear statement.

-- Create a customized resume for each application to be submitted.
+- Create a customized resume to each job you apply for.

-- Use bullet points to highlight accomplishments.
+- Utilize bullet points for highlighting accomplishments.

 - Emphasize transferable skills.

-- Be sure to use a concise and well-structured format.
+- Ensure conciseness and well-structured format.

-- Make sure you proofread your work thoroughly for any errors.
+- Be sure to proofread the document thoroughly for any mistakes.

 Additional Information